Afonso Seixas Nunes, S.J.

 Publications and Media Placements

 Autonomous Weapons Systems.
 Legality and Accountability.
-A Humanitarian Law Perspective (Cambridge University Press (forthcoming May 2022).
+A Humanitarian Law Perspective (Cambridge University Press (2022).

 Autonomous Weapon Systems.
 Compatibility with International Humanitarian Law in Direito International e o Uso da Força no Século XXI (Faculdade de Direito da Universidade de Lisboa, 2019)